 Opened in 1998, Red Buffalo Ranch offers novice riders a chance to familiarize themselves with horse trails.
 The ranch is located on the edge of Evansburg State Park, which sits on 3,500 acres and has over 15 miles of horseback riding trails.
-Red Buffalo Ranch offers hourly guided trail rides by reservation, as well as “lunch rides” consisting of a lunch prepared by the staff.
+Red Buffalo Ranch offers hourly guided trail rides by reservation, as well as “brunch and lunch rides” consisting of a brunch or lunch prepared by the staff.

 1106 Anders Road, Collegeville, (610) 489 9707.

 Ridley Creek State Park encompasses over 2,600 acres of Delaware County woodlands and meadows.
 The gently rolling terrain, bisected by Ridley Creek, is an oasis of open space.
 In addition to the running trails, picnic areas, fishing spots and hunting grounds, Ridley also offers 4.7 miles of horseback riding trails.
 Hidden Valley Farms operates a stable within the park that provides horse boarding, riding lessons and pony rides.